adeleke123/alx-low_level_programming/README.md

 # Low-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming

 This repository contains solution programs written for the Low-level programming & Algorithm projects/tasks.
-This is part of the  Full Stack Software Engineer program organized by Alx  Africa which occurred throughout the duration of the year 2022 June, cohort08 curriculum.
+This is the part of the  Software Engineering program organized by Alx  Africa which occurred throughout the duration of the year 2022 June, cohort08 curriculum.
 The projects are written in C programming language.

 ## Structure